Legislation on country of origin or place of provenance for primary ingredients

 Please note: The requirement to state the country of origin or place of provenance of the primary ingredient is not triggered;

-should be seen as indicating the country of origin or place of provenance of a food.
-Use of these statements may then trigger the requirement to provide
+principle, should be seen as indicating the country of origin or place of provenance of a food.
+Use of these statements may then trigger the

 - ‘made in …’